RandyBrown12/NPPES_DATABASE/README.md

 Once inside, copy the contents of schema.sql into the query tool and execute the script.

 ## How to load the tables into the database.
-Access your Database through pgAdmin4 and use the query tool.
+Access your Database through pgAdmin4 and use the query tool or psql.
-Once inside, copy the contents of load_data.sql into the query tool and execute the first query.
+* pgAdmin4
-Once executed, go into staging_table table and select Import/Export Data.
+Once inside, go into the tables starting with staging and select Import/Export Data.
 > Note: Make sure values from csv file (Ex. ,"",) are changed to have nothing (Ex. ,,).
 This can be done by just saving through excel.
 The settings will be as followed: